The Career Planning Process

 Step 3.
 Match

 Finally it's time to make a match!
-During Step 3, you will decide which occupation is the best fit for you based on what you learned during Steps 1 and 2—self assessment and career exploration.
+During step three, you will decide which occupation is the best fit for you based on what you learned during steps one and two.

 - Identify the occupation in which you are most interested and one or two alternatives on which to fall back if, for any reason, you can't pursue your first choice.

-- Give serious thought to how you will prepare to enter your chosen career, the costs associated with education and training, and whether you will face any barriers, which are the realities discussed during the step 1.
+- Give serious thought to how you will prepare to enter your chosen career, the costs associated with education and training, and whether you will face any barriers, which are the realities discussed during step one.

-- Go back to Step 2 if you find you need to explore your options further before making a decision.
+- Go back to step two if you find you need to explore your options further before making a decision.

-Once you have chosen a career, you can go on to Step 4, which will lead you toward your first job in your new career.
+Once you have chosen a career, you can go on to step four, which will lead you toward your first job in your new career.

 Step 4.
 Action

 During this step, you will write a career action plan.
-It will serve as a guide to reaching your ultimate goal of getting a job in the career you deemed to be a good match during Step 3.
+It will serve as a guide to reaching your ultimate goal of getting a job in the career you deemed to be a good match during step three.
 Identify what long-term and short-term goals you will have to reach to get to the ultimate one.

 Start investigating appropriate education and training programs, for example, colleges, graduate schools, or apprenticeship programs.
 Then start preparing for required entrance examinations or applying for admission.

-What Else You Should Know About the Career Planning Process
+What Else You Should Know about Career Planning